SoWal Guide for the Amazing Scenic 30A Bike Trail

 MILE 5 – At Milepost 5 of the trail, you’ve reached the community of Blue Mountain Beach, and you might notice a slight incline as you enter the area.
 The area was named “Blue Mountain” because the tall dunes along the Gulf of Mexico are at times covered with the flowers of the Blue Lupine, a flowering plant you can still see in some spots around here.

 You’ll also see several places that might tempt you to stop in for a snack or a meal.
 Among them are La Loba’s Bakery, famous for its organic cinnamon rolls, the Blue Mountain Beach Creamery, with plenty of cool frozen treats for a warm day, and a fantastic juice and smoothie bar at For The Health Of It Market.
-A little bit outside of Blue Mountain Beach, Big Redfish Lake sits right off the trail on the right and left.
+Down the hill is Big Redfish Lake on the right and left.

 MILE 6 – You’re about a third of the way through the trail now, and you’re already about to see your sixth coastal dune lake.
 Little Redfish Lake is just off the trail to the right.
 Believe it or not, lakes like this are quite rare in the world.
 There are 15 named dune lakes in South Walton, but the only other places you’ll find them are in Madagascar, New Zealand, Australia, and Oregon.
 When the lakes get too full due to rain, an “outfall” opens up between the lake and the Gulf of Mexico to transfer water between the two.
 Once the lake has reached equilibrium, the outfall closes up again.